Barbilla National Park

-Barbilla National Park is a National Park in the Caribbean La Amistad Conservation Area of Costa Rica located on the eastern slopes of the Cordillera de Talamanca.
+Barbilla National Park is a national park in the Caribbean La Amistad Conservation Area of Costa Rica located on the eastern slopes of the Cordillera de Talamanca.
 It protects forests as well as Laguna Ayil and Cerro Tigre and the Dantas River watershed, covering parts of both Cartago and Limón Provinces.
 It was initially established in 1982.

 The park protects over 29,500 acres (11,938 ha) of humid lowlands tropical forest.
-It's one of the country's least-visited parks; this has allowed the park to remain ecologically rich and diverse.
+It is one of the country's least-visited parks; this has allowed the park to remain ecologically rich and diverse.
 Rare (and even endangered) species live within the park, including jaguars, ocelots, pumas, and tapirs.
 The park also protects the Dantas River Watershed, which is an important source of water for the people and animals of the region.